-Currently, they offer renters, homeowners, and pet health policies in the U.S., in addition to contents and liability policies in Germany, The Netherlands, and France.
+They currently offer renters, homeowners, and pet health policies in the US, in addition to contents and liability policies in Germany, The Netherlands, and France.

 Frictionless Funding Platforms

 Just like investing, it’s never been easier to get a loan.
-Simply answer a few questions on an online marketplace like LendingTree or SoFi, and you will be provided with several offers.
+Answer a few questions on an online marketplace like LendingTree or SoFi, and you will be provided with several offers.